 This Commons Library briefing paper provides an overview of the Childcare Vouchers and Tax-Free Childcare schemes and a comparison of their key features.
 It explores the ‘winners and losers’ under each scheme, considers how the schemes interact with welfare benefits, and outlines some other sources of help with childcare costs.
 The Childcare Voucher scheme and the new Tax-Free Childcare scheme are both UK-wide.Jump to full report >>

 The Government is bringing in a new scheme to support working families’ childcare costs: Tax-Free Childcare (TFC).
-TFC will eventually replace the childcare vouchers and directly contracted childcare provided by employers under the Employer-Supported Childcare (ESC) scheme.
+TFC will eventually replace the childcare vouchers and directly contracted childcare provided by employers under the Employer Supported Childcare (ESC) scheme.
 Both childcare schemes are UK-wide.

 Through ESC, the Government provides support to working parents via an income tax exemption and National Insurance Contributions disregard.
 There are three forms of ESC: childcare vouchers, directly contracted childcare and workplace nurseries.

 Some employers give their employees childcare vouchers which can be used to purchase childcare from a registered childcare provider.
 Most employers who provide childcare vouchers do so through a salary sacrifice scheme.
 Recipients do not have to pay income tax and National Insurance on childcare vouchers up to a maximum value of £55 per week.
 The weekly value allowable depends on how much the recipient earns and when they joined the scheme.

 According to the Government, over 50,000 employers offer childcare voucher schemes and it estimates that there are currently 600,000 families using childcare vouchers.
 The Childcare Voucher Providers Association states that 780,000 parents currently use childcare vouchers.

 The TFC scheme was introduced in April 2017 and, following a phased roll-out, was fully opened to all eligible parents on 14 February 2018.
 For eligible working families, TFC offers to cover 20% of childcare costs, up to a maximum value of £2,000 per child per year, for children under the age of 12 (or up to £4,000 per year for children with disabilities under the age of 17).
 The scheme operates through online childcare accounts.
 The Government’s 10 point guide for parents provides an overview of the scheme.